-If you find a mass during your self-examination, or your doctor feels one during a clinical examination, you will have a digital mammogram at Wake Forest.
+If you find a mass during your self-examination, or your doctor feels one during a clinical examination, you will have a digital breast imaging mammogram at Wake Forest.
 Breast cancer diagnosis is based on imaging studies and breast biopsies.
-At the Comprehensive Cancer Center, we offer advanced breast imaging diagnostics, including:
+At the Comprehensive Cancer Center, we offer advanced diagnostic breast imaging, including:

 - Digital Mammograms

 - Breast Ultrasound

 - Breast MRI